 A nutritionist helps their clients with planning healthy diets, balancing their macronutrients and monitoring their health goals.
 They can work with clients on treatment plans tailored to specific medical needs (think diabetes, high blood pressure, PCOS), and can often be found in educational settings creating meal plans and coordinating food service programs.

 The term “nutritionist” isn’t regulated, so many nutritionists will become Registered Dietitian Nutritionists (RDNs) in order to improve their credentials.
 Once licensed, they’ll have to maintain the state licensure through continuing education.

 Becoming a Nutrition Coach or a Health Coach

 Nutrition coaches and health coaches continually make a significant difference in the lives of people from all walks of life.

 Healthcare professionals such as nurses and doctors, benefit from becoming a health coach or a nutrition coach as they extend their services outside the clinic and into the real lives of their patients.
 Even those who are coming from non-medical professions can become a certified health coach through proper training.

 To become a health coach or a nutrition coach, secure the right education that contains a curriculum encompassing the basic knowledge on coaching such as cutting-edge psychology, brain science, nutrition, and wellness, and more.
-Look for an institution that offers training on critical skills such as transformational coaching, designing a healthy lifestyle plan, etc.
+Look for an institution that offers training on critical skills such as transformational coaching and designing a healthy lifestyle plan.